AmphiBac/AmphiBac.github.io/_pages/help.md

 Issues with the database or R package can be directed can be reported in one of two ways:

-1. Via our <a href="https://github.com/pattyjk/pattyjk.github.io/issues"> GitHub issues page </a> and make a post
+1. Via our <a href="https://github.com/AmphiBac/AmphiBac.github.io/issues"> GitHub issues page </a> and make a post

-2. Direct email to patrick.kearns [at] umb.edu
+2. Direct email to patrick.kearns [at] umb.edu or mbletz [at] umass.edu

 In all instances please provide: